ncwoehler/unknown-currency/README.md

 # How to reproduce

+## Build

     mvn clean verify

+It is also possible to build against different versions of moneta:

+    mvn clean verify -Dmoneta.artifact=moneta -Dmoneta.version=1.1

+## Run

     ./run.sh

-With some luck it will produce
+With some luck and patience it will produce a stacktrace like:

 ```